Acanthaceae: Dating the Acanthaceae lineage

 Much research, using both molecular data and fossils, has been conducted in recent years regarding the dating and distribution of the Acanthaceae and Lamiales lineage, although there still remains some ambiguity.

 In a 2004 study on the molecular phylogenetic dating of asterid flowering plants, researchers estimated 106 million years (MY) for the stem lineage of Lamiales, 67 MY for the stem lineage of Acanthaceae, and 54 MY for the crown node of Acanthaceae (that is, the age of extant lineages with the family).
 These estimates are older than those based on fossils that can confidently be assigned to Lamiales, which are middle Eocene in age, ca. 48-37 MY.
 Palynomorphs that definitively show the existence of Acanthaceae are known from the upper Miocene, with the oldest ca. 22 MY.

-Selected genera
+Genera

-As of 2 December 2021, the Germplasm Resources Information Network accepts 217 genera, while 206 accepted genera are listed by Plants of the World Online (the Royal Botanic Gardens, Kew).
+As of 2 December 2021, the Germplasm Resources Information Network accepts 217 genera.
+As of July 2025, Plants of the World Online accepts 208 genera.